logo elektroda

 Close-up of a PCB module with LED display showing “0.0.0.A” and an ON-OFF button

 In summary , here we have another deadly product.
 Plus this USB power supply isn't of much use these days, I don't know what the USB C socket is there for, probably just for show.
-I probably don't even need to mention the origin of the product itself, it is a pity that the manufacturer from Tomic did not ensure that it complies with basic safety requirements.
+I probably do not even need to mention the origin of the product itself, it is a pity that the manufacturer from Tomic did not ensure that it complies with basic safety requirements.
 In short - made in China.

 About Author